michaelcastle/redux-grunt-map-basic/README.md

 Fix up the way subscribing to state change happens.
 My idea is that this will become an Observable.
 [This article](https://github.com/reactjs/redux/issues/303#issuecomment-125184409) goes into it a little bit but I still don't understand it enough.
 [This project](https://github.com/acdlite/redux-rx) also might be helpful for this.

+Update (MC):
++ I have gotten started on this.
+In the `observable.js` file in `state/modules/Map` this has been split out.
++ Need to create a shared library to handle this.
+Will be a bit trickier with layers

 ### 3. Create a UI
 In the view folder I still need to create a UI of some description.
 I was thinking of either a dojo or react front end, or even possibly doing both.